emersongaudencio/emersongaudencio/README.md

 - AWS VPC
 - GCP VPC

+- 🔭 I’m currently working on Database Automation proccess using Ansible/Terraform to deliver HA solution to Cloud infrastructure.

 <!--
 **emersongaudencio/emersongaudencio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.